74(1) The Law Foundation is continued as a corporation under the name of the Law Foundation of Saskatchewan.

 (b) submit to the minister and the society the report of the auditor who has audited the accounts of the foundation for its immediately preceding fiscal year.

-(2) The reports submitted pursuant to subsection (1) shall be laid before the Legislative Assembly by the minister in accordance with The Tabling of Documents Act.
+(2) The reports submitted pursuant to subsection (1) shall be laid before the Legislative Assembly by the minister in accordance with section 13 of The Executive Government Administration Act.